Housing for international students

 Laurea operates in the Greater Helsinki Region, in the cities of Espoo (Leppävaara and Otaniemi units), Vantaa (Tikkurila unit), Kerava, Hyvinkää, Lohja and Porvoo.

 Laurea does not have its own student dormitories or other housing for students.
 Student accommodation is available with student housing associations and companies close to most Laurea local units.
-Read about the different accommodation options for students studying in different Laurea units as well as other important info about living in Finland from below.
+Read about the different accommodation options for students studying in different Laurea units.

 Helsinki Metropolitan Area